Thiruthani (film)

-Thiruthani is a 2012 Indian Tamil-language vigilante action film written and directed by Perarasu, who has also composed the film's music.
-The film stars Bharath and Sunaina, while Rajkiran, Pandiarajan and Ashish Vidyarthi also plays other pivotal roles.
-K. Bala handled cinematography, while V. Jaishankar worked the cinematography.
-The film released on 19 October 2012.the film received highly negative response & became utter flop at the box office.
+Thiruthani is a 2012 Indian Tamil-language vigilante action film written and directed by Perarasu, who has also composed the soundtrack and background score.
+The film stars Bharath and Sunaina in the lead roles, while Rajkiran, Pandiarajan and Ashish Vidyarthi play other pivotal roles.
+The cinematography was handled by K. Bala while V. Jaishankar handles the editing.

+Thiruthani was released on 19 October 2012, where it received highly negative reviews from critics and became a box-office bomb.

 Plot

-The film opens with Velu (Bharath) beating up men who cause trouble to his sister for celebrating Diwali.
-Duraipandi (Rajkiran), an ex-military officer, proudly watches the fight along with many others.
-However, Duraipandi becomes furious when Velu refuses to save an athlete from having his leg broken, despite his pleas for help.
-It is here that Velu justifies his actions, saying that everyone stood watching as his unconscious mother was left locked up in a burning building for fear that they would be killed by the local rowdies.
-Meanwhile, Velu falls in love with Sugeesha (Sunaina), an orphan who goal in life is to marry a person with a large family.
+Velu is a gym instructor who beats up men who cause trouble to his sister for celebrating Diwali.
+Duraipandi is an ex-military officer, who proudly watches the fight along with many others, but becomes furious when Velu refuses to save an athlete from having his leg broken, despite his pleas for help.
+It is here that Velu justifies his actions, saying that everyone stood watching as his unconscious mother was left locked up in a burning building for fear that they would be killed by the local goons.
+Later, Velu gets involved in an accident causing severe damages to his skull, where the doctor privately tells him that he would only live for another 6 months.
+Unable to bear the thought of his family being depressed upon his death, Velu becomes harsh with them, believing that this would make them hate him.

-Velu then gets involved in an accident causing severe damages to his skull.
-The treating doctor privately tells him that he would only live for another six months.
-Unable to bear the thought of his family being depressed upon his death, he becomes harsh with them, believing that this would make them hate him.
-Seeing this, Duraipandi advises that he should kill the local rowdies so that everyone can live peacefully and that he will not face jail as he is about to die.
-As time passes, Velu under the name of Thiruthani starts to kill the rowdies and he soon becomes one of the most wanted criminals.
-The corrupt minister Andiyappan (Ashish Vidyarthi) orders the police to encounter Thiruthani.
-Shocked at this news, the doctor informs Thiruthani that he lied only because of Duraipandi's request.
-Furious, Thiruthani advances on Duraipandi only to find out that the latter has lost one leg in the army.
-Thiruthani decides to surrender to the police but he is attacked by Andiyappan and his henchmen.
-Thiruthani kills them all, but when the police come to the spot, Duraipandi takes the blame for the murders (as no one has seen Thiruthani) and he gets shot.
-Later, Velu under the new name of Swami Malai continues his vigilantism against the rowdies.
+Seeing this, Duraipandi advises Velu to kill the local goons so that everyone can live peacefully and that he will not face prison term as he is about to die.
+Under the name of Thiruthani, Velu starts to kill the goons and soon becomes one of the most wanted criminals.
+Andiyappan is a corrupt minister who orders the police to kill Thiruthani in a police encounter.
+Shocked at this news, the doctor informs Thiruthani that he lied about his condition only because of Duraipandi's request.
+Enraged, Thiruthani advances on Duraipandi only to find out that the latter has lost one leg in the army.
+Thiruthani decides to surrender to the police, but is attacked by Andiyappan and his henchmen.
+A fight ensues where Thiruthani kills them and Duraipandi takes the blame for the murders where he gets shot by the police.
+In the aftermath, Velu continues his vigilantism against the goons under the pseudonym of Swami Malai.